navcoin/navcoin-org/content/for-business/index.md

 {{< zig_section
   titleText="Accept Personal Payments"
   imgSrc="/images/for-business/bus-for-blog.svg"
   paragraphText="Integrating NavButtons for quick payments is an easy to implement option that suits individuals or side businesses.
 It’s as easy as copy-pasting some code onto your website.
-There is a choice of embeddable buttons, or QR codes for even easier sharing." buttonText="View buttons here" buttonUrl="https://brianium.github.io/nav-button/" buttonImgSrc="/images/icons/rightward-arrow.svg"
+There is a choice of embeddable buttons, or QR codes for even easier&nbsp;sharing." buttonText="View buttons here" buttonUrl="https://brianium.github.io/nav-button/" buttonImgSrc="/images/icons/rightward-arrow.svg"